 If there is something I have come to learn over the years is to never underestimate the limitless power of social media.
 In the beginning, social media was just a way to connect to your family and friends.
 You would share a few pictures and brag about the awesome holiday you are having so that those stuck at home could die with envy.
 Now, social media has evolved into something extraordinary.

 Don’t get me wrong, people still connect with friends (read, flooding the Internet with unnecessary selfies) and have the urge to continue bragging about some overly priced meal they ate that nobody cares about, but social media has also become a blossoming marketplace.
-In my opinion, It has become the single driving point for e-commerce.
+In my opinion, It has become the single driving point for e-commerce conversion increase.
 I have no idea who decided to first do it, but they may have single-handedly made e-commerce accessible to every single person.

 So let us imagine the person who started this whole revolution was named Mary.
 Mary got a gift from an aunt, a pair of shoes that she didn’t like so much.
 She would have preferred cash.
 Mary goes on Facebook as usual and starts updating their status.
 It goes a little like this “Guys, you wouldn’t imagine the ugly pair of shoes I got for my birthday” she finishes the update by uploading a picture of the shoes but just before she publishes the post, an idea comes to her head.
 Maybe one of her hundreds of ‘friends’ would actually want to buy them.
 So she changes the post to.
 “Hey guys, I have a spare pair of awesome shoes that I don’t need, does anyone want to buy them?”
 That right there is how I want to imagine social media e-commerce started.
 It feels like a legit story guys.
 I like to romanticize things so let me just believe this fictitious story.